2022 Jahangirpuri violence

 A Hindu–Muslim clash occurred in Delhi's Jahangirpuri area on 16 April 2022, in the midst of a Hindu procession on the occasion of Hanuman Jayanti.
-The clash took place during the third procession taken out on that day, which halted near a mosque where Muslims were holding Ramadan prayers.
+The clash took place during the last of three processions organised that day by Bajrang Dal, a right wing Hindu group nationalist organization.
+The procession, whose members were reportedly brandishing swords and pistols, halted near a mosque where Muslims were holding Ramadan prayers, while blasting music from loudspeakers and shouting abusive slogans.

-Stones were pelted and shots were fired in which many were injured including a police officer.
+A conflict broke out, during which both groups pelted the other with stones and other objects; a few shots were fired as well.
+A number of people were injured, including a police officer.
 Twenty three people were arrested, including two juveniles.

-On the 19 April, prompted by a complaint from its state president, the Bharatiya Janata Party that controls the local municipal corporation ordered demolition of the houses, shops and structures on the street where riots took place, claiming them to be illegal encroachments.
+On the 19 April, prompted by a complaint from its state president, the Bharatiya Janata Party that controls the local municipal corporation ordered demolition of the houses, shops and structures on the street where riots took place, as they were illegal encroachments.
 The Supreme Court of India issued a stay order, but some 20 shops and the front of a mosque were demolished, with the drive continuing for over an hour after being stayed by the Supreme Court.